f5devcentral/f5-techXchange2023-ModernApps/README.md

 ## Overview

-F5 Distributed Cloud - Modern Apps Lab guides
+F5 Distributed Cloud - Modern Apps Day 1 Lab guide

 ## Getting Started

-To setup your lab environment, read ["Getting Started"](lab_0.0.md)
+There are 4 modules in this lab, as shown below.
+Please follow this seqence.

 ### [Setup](lab_0.0.md) - Lab Architecture & setup (UDF ONLY)